26 Best language courses online to become multilingual

 Pricing: $24.95 billed monthly. $149.95 billed yearly.
 Free trial available.

-Set and track weekly learning goals to plan your language courses and education in Busuu.
-They boast “machine learning technology” enhanced lessons for 12 languages.
-They also promise instant feedback from native speakers on written and spoken lessons.
+Busuu lets you set and track weekly learning goals, helping you organize your linguistic studies effectively.
+Offering courses in 12 languages, it features “machine learning technology” for enhanced lessons and provides instant feedback from native speakers on both written and spoken exercises.

-Their tagline is “Speak a language in 10 minutes a day”.
-In 2019 they launched the world’s first AI-powered grammar language training tool.
-This they did in response to students’ requests for more grammar in the learning.
+Their tagline, “Speak a language in 10 minutes a day,” promotes a simple, consistent approach to language practice.
+In 2019, Busuu introduced Grammar Review, the world’s first AI-powered grammar training tool, developed in response to student demand for more grammar support.

 Supported Languages: 10+ | Review: ★★★★☆ | Info: Visit website.